Neet63/cloud.github.io/README.md

 # cloud.github.io
-Hello World

-Name: Neet Lathiya
+#Name: Neet Lathiya

-Roll Number : 21BCP291
+#Roll Number : 21BCP291

 Cloud IA2

-1. Project Download:
+#1.
+Project Download:
    - Download a project containing both frontend and backend code with a MySQL database.
 For example, a project with a simple form frontend, a Flask backend, and MySQL database.

-2. Making Dockerfile:
+#2.
+Making Dockerfile:
    - Write Dockerfiles for frontend, backend, and database.
    - Each Dockerfile should define the necessary environment and dependencies for the respective component.
    - Ensure that the Dockerfiles correctly set up the container environment for running the frontend, backend, and database components.

-3. DockerHub Repository:
+#3.
+DockerHub Repository:
    - Create a new repository on Docker Hub where you will push your Docker images.
    - Log in to Docker Hub if you haven't already.

-4. Creating Images and Containers:
+#4.
+Creating Images and Containers:
    - Build the Docker images for frontend, backend, and database:

      docker build -t username/Reponame .